samuelinsf/travelrouter/README.md

 ./scripts/feeds install nacl
 ```

-Then copy the contents of the `quicktun` directory from this repo into `openwrt/package/quicktun`.
+Then copy the contents of the `quicktun` directory from this repo into `package/quicktun`.

 `make menuconfig`

-Set the `Target System` to your platform, in my case `Atheros AR7xxx/AR9xxx`.
+Set the `Target System` to your platform:

+* For glinet 6416 `Atheros AR7xxx/AR9xxx`.
+* For glinet GL-MT300A  `MediaTek Ralink MIPS`.
+And Subtarget `MT7620 based boards`.

 Set quicktun to be built, go to `Network -> VPN` and for the quicktun package set it to be built `<*>`.